Juulia Turkkila: 2021–22 season: Beijing Olympics

-2022–23 season: Grand Prix and European medals
+2022–23 season: Grand Prix and European Championships bronze

 Turkkila/Versluis won the bronze medal at the 2022 CS Finlandia Trophy before taking the gold medal at the 2022 Cup of Nice.
 They were considered medal contenders going into the Grand Prix, but placed eighth in the rhythm dance after Turkkila fell during the twizzle sequence.
 They were fifth in the free dance, rising to seventh overall.
 Their second event was the 2022 Grand Prix of Espoo, held on home ice in Finland instead of the Rostelecom Cup as a result of the Russo-Ukrainian War.
 They finished fourth in the rhythm dance with a new personal best score of 75.06, 1.16 points behind third-place Americans Carreira/Ponomarenko.
 In the free dance, they rose to third overall with another new personal best (116.73), taking the bronze medal with a total score of 191.79.
 They were the lone Finnish medalists at the Finnish Grand Prix event and the first Finnish dance team to ever medal in the Grand Prix.
 Turkkila said that the result "gives us a lot of confidence.
 We know what we are capable of, and we want to achieve more.
 This is just the beginning."

 After winning their third Finnish national title, Turkkila/Versluis were their country's primary medal hope at a home European Championships, hosted, like the Grand Prix, in Espoo.
 This was their first appearance at the European Championships since 2019.
 They finished third in the rhythm dance with a new personal best score of 77.56, 0.23 points ahead of fourth-place Lithuanian team Reed/Ambrulevičius.
 In the free dance, Turkkila/Versluis set new personal bests in that segment and overall, and won the bronze medal.
 This was the first European medal for a Finnish dance team since Rahkamo/Kokko's gold in 1995.
 Versluis called it "absolutely amazing," especially in light of their previous absences.

 Turkkila/Versluis concluded the season at the 2023 World Championships in Saitama, where they finished ninth, the first time since 1995 that a Finnish team placed in the top ten.
 Turkkila commented that "in August, you couldn't have imagined that there would be a season like this.
 All expectations have been exceeded."